interledger-deprecated/java-ilp-client/README.md

 It uses spring-boot to run a command line tool which dumps data to the logs.

-Classes in `org.interledger.ilp.core.ledger.model` will be moved to the java-ilp-core package when they have stabilized.
+Classes in `org.interledger.ilp.ledger.model` will be moved to the java-ilp-core package when they have stabilized.

 ## Configuration